cloud-bulldozer/k8s-netperf/README.md

    service: false          # If we should test with the server pod behind a service
 ```

-#### parallelism
+#### Parallelism
-In most cases setting parallelism greater than 1 is OK, however through a `service` we only support a single process of netperf, since we bind to a specific port.
+In most cases setting parallelism greater than 1 is OK, when using `service: true`, multiple threads (or processes in netperf) connect to the same service.

 ## Pass / Fail
 `k8s-netperf` has a cli option for `--tcp-tolerance` which defaults to 10%.